 - Generally speaking, you need at least 10 billion colony-forming units (CFU) to have an effect, but the dose depends on the particular probiotic.

-- Probiotics don't breed in your gut, therefore you have to take them every day to receive benefits.
+- Probiotics don't hang around in your gut for long.
+Therefore you have to take them every day to receive benefits.
 That may be okay for a defined event, like taking probiotics while on antibiotics.
 But for more nebulous claims, such as "boosted immunity", that's every day, always.

 - The most common side effects of probiotics are gas and bloating, but they don't last long.